 where $N$ is a matrix of edge usage frequencies.
 Typically, this heuristic is a static, handcrafted rule that increments the penalties for a subset of edges in $s^*$.
 This update reshapes the search landscape to guide the search away from the current basin of attraction.

 HiFo-Prompt automates the discovery of the update heuristic $H_{\text{update}}$.
-Instead of relying on a static, human-designed rule, we task a LLM with synthesizing a complete, executable Python function to serve as $H_{\text{update}}$.
+Instead of relying on a static, human-designed rule, we task an LLM with synthesizing a complete, executable Python function to serve as $H_{\text{update}}$.

 At each GLS iteration, after converging to a local optimum $s^*$, this LLM-generated function is invoked.
 It receives the full state necessary for intelligent penalization---the current penalty matrix ($P_{\text{old}}$), the local optimum tour ($s^*$), the original distance matrix ($D$), and the edge frequency matrix ($N$)---and outputs a new penalty matrix, $P_{\text{new}}$.
 This updated matrix then modifies the search costs via Eq.~\ref{eq:matrix_update_detail} for the next major iteration.
 The local search itself is driven by fundamental prompt strategies like \textbf{Relocate}~\citep{Tuononen2022Analysis} and \textbf{2-opt}~\citep{Sengupta2019OpenLoopTSP}.
 Our contribution lies not in these prompt strategies but in the automated design of the sophisticated $H_{\text{update}}$ function through HiFo-Prompt, which provides the intelligence to guide these prompt strategies effectively.